2026 Florida elections: United States House of Representatives

 All of Florida's 28 seats in the United States House of Representatives are up for election in 2026.
 Members of the United States House of Representatives serve two year terms.

 Following the 2024 elections, Republicans control 20 seats, and Democrats control 8.
 The Florida Legislature is considering redistricting the state's congressional map for 2026, which would be expected to favor Republicans.

 State executive

 Governor

 Incumbent Republican governor Ron DeSantis, who was re-elected with 59.4% of the vote in 2022, is term-limited and cannot seek re-election to a third term in office.

-Surfside mayor Charles Burkett, United States representative Byron Donalds, and former Florida House speaker Paul Renner are running for the Republican nomination.
+Surfside mayor Charles Burkett, United States representative Byron Donalds, former Florida House speaker Paul Renner, and investor James Fishback are running for the Republican nomination.
 Lieutenant Governor Jay Collins is publicly considering a run for the Republican nomination.

 Former United States representative David Jolly is running for the Democratic nomination.
 Mayor Jerry Demings, former United States representative Al Lawson and state representative Angie Nixon are considering runs for the Democratic nomination.
 Jason Pizzo is running as an independent and is endorsed by No Labels.